hading/had-utils/README.md

 in a more polished library - these are mostly the result of writing them being easier than tracking down a library that already has them.

+Given the stated goal, efficiency is generally not a priority.

 ## License

-Copyright © 2022 Howard A. Ding
+Copyright © 2023 Howard A. Ding

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at